Guide

 Why Chrome's default tools aren't enough

 Tab groups help cluster tabs but still live in the horizontal strip.
 Bookmarks save links but don't manage live tabs.
 Pinned tabs persist but get buried.
-SideArc combines all three concepts — grouping, saving, and pinning — into a single side panel that manages your live work.
+The cleanest setup combines grouping, saving, and pinning into one side panel for live work.

 FAQ